niyorn/Overweight-Netherland/README.md

 var dot = gender.selectAll("dot")
   .data(data);
 ```
-Than create the dom element with the dot.inter() Function
+Than create the dom element with the dot.enter() Function
 ```javascript
 //Enter (this will create dom element that arent there)
 //Enter (this will create dom element that arent there)